-SCHOOL ENGINEERI ENGINEERING
+SCHOOL ENGINEERI NG

-ACADEMIC UNIT DEPARTMENT OF COMPUTER SCIENCE AND
+ACADEMIC UNIT DEPARTMENT OF COMPUTER SCIENCE AND)

-ENGINEERING
+ENGINEERI ENGINEERING

-LEVEL OF STUDIES UNDERGRA DUATE
+LEVEL OF STUDIES UNDERGRA UNDERGRADUATE

-COURSE CODE MYE054 SEMESTER ≥ 6 ≥6
+COURSE CODE MYE054 SEMESTER ≥6

 COURSE TITLE Analog Circuits

-INDEPENDENT TEACHI if credits are awarded for separate co lectures, laboratory exercises, etc. If the whole of the course, give the weekly teach romponents of the course, e.g. he credits are awarded for the WEEKLY TEACHING CREDITS CREDITS
+INDEPENDENT TEACHI if credits are awarded for separate co lectures, laboratory exercises, etc. If the whole of the course, give the weekly teach omponents of the course, e.g. the credits are awarded for the CREDITS

-Lectures / Labs / Tutorials 5 (2,2,1) Lectures / Labs / Tutorial 5
+Lectures / Labs / Tutorials 5 (2,2,1) 5

 Add rows if necessary.
 The organisation of methods used are described in detail at (a

-COURSE TYPE general background, special background, specialised general knowledge, skills development 1
+COURSE TYPE general background, special background, specialised general knowledge, skills development General bac kground

 PREREQUISITE COURSES:

 LANGUAGE OF INSTRUCTION and EXAMINATIONS:

-IS THE COURSE OFFERED TO ERASMUS STUDENTS
+IS THE COURSE OFFERED TO ERASMUS STUDENTS YES

 COURSE WEBSITE (URL)